-In true Etsy fashion, you can also customize all kinds of different prints and posters, and commission art from the platform's talented artists and craftsmen.
-There are a lot of options to sort through, but if you have the time and/or a certain vision for what you’re looking for, it can’t be beat.
+In true Etsy fashion, you can also customize different prints and posters and commission art from the site's talented artists and crafters.
+There are a lot of options to sort through, but if you have the time and a certain vision of what you’re looking for, it can’t be beat.

-Wescover is an under the radar marketplace for art that is shared and sold directly by the artist.
-It's a great place to find unique pieces from up-and-coming creators, and has a wide assortment of offerings, include paintings, prints, tapestries, fiber art, and much more.
+Wescover is an under-the-radar marketplace for art that is shared and sold directly by artists.
+It's a great place to find unique pieces from up-and-coming creators, and it has a wide assortment of offerings, including paintings, prints, tapestries, fiber art, and much more.

-Because items are sold directly by the artists, there's a mix of in stock pieces that will ship right away and made-to-order pieces that will take several weeks to get to you.
-You can filter by type, price, and availability, with the lowest-priced pieces starting at just $3 and $4 and going all the way up to $100,000.
+There's a mix of in-stock pieces that will ship right away and made-to-order pieces that will take several weeks to get to you.
+You can filter by type, price, and availability, with the lowest-priced items starting at just $3 and $4 and the highest-priced going up to $100,000.

 For those who gravitate towards pop art, bold colors, and whimsical design, you can't beat Fy!.
 There are pages and pages of prints to choose from, with some of the most budget-conscious options of any site out there.

-Many of Fy!'s pieces start at just $16, and while the site's vast collection can be overwhelming at first, it’s easy to sort through according to theme, room type, or even primary color.
+Many of Fy!'s pieces start at just $16, and the site's vast collection is easy to sort through according to theme, room type, and primary color.
 In the (unlikely) event you’re not satisfied with your pick, they also have a great return policy.

-The aptly named Art.com is an obvious source for art of all types, including budget-friendly pieces.
-As you can probably imagine, the options here are endless—you can shop by artist, subject, and even trend, and the site also has a ton of design inspiration to help get you started.
-Art.com also offers a wide selection of affordable printed versions of famous pieces, including works by Dali, Picasso, and Matisse.
-And with free shipping and free returns on every order, you can shop with peace of mind.
+The aptly named site is an obvious source for art of all types, including budget-friendly pieces.
+As you can imagine, the options here are endless—you can shop by artist, subject, and even trend, and the site also has a ton of design inspiration to help get you started.
+It also offers a wide selection of affordable printed versions of famous pieces, including works by Dali, Picasso, and Matisse.

-It should come as no surprise that Urban Outfitters' art offerings are in line with the retailer's fresh and youthful aesthetic.
+It should come as no surprise that Urban Outfitters' art offerings match up with the retailer's fresh and youthful aesthetic.
 Choose from all kinds of prints (in various sizes and framing options), wall hangings, ceramic trays, and tapestries to complete your space.
-UO also a great selection of frames if you’d prefer to turn personal photos into works of art, and most of their prints can be purchased either framed or unframed.
+UO also has a great selection of frames if you prefer to turn personal photos into works of art, and most of their prints can be purchased either framed or unframed.

-You can sort by price, medium, category, which includes extremely specific options like "superhero", "patterns", and even "legendary animals".
+You can sort by price, medium, and category, which includes specific options like "superheroes," "patterns," and even "legendary animals."
 Prices start at around $21 for an unframed print, and you can get 15 percent off if you buy two at once.

 For the vintage lover, you can't do much better than Chairish.
-The online marketplace is a go-to destination for those who want to sell and buy vintage furnishings and décor, and each piece has been screened by expert curators for quality.
+The online marketplace is a go-to destination for those who want to buy and sell vintage furnishings and décor.
+Each piece is screened by expert curators for quality and authenticity.